PerxTech/backend-interview/README.md

 ## Business context

-The platform offers clients the ability to create rewards for their end users based on transactions the user conducts on the platform
+At it's most basic, the platform offers clients the ability to create rewards for their end users based on transactions the user conducts on the platform
 A simple use case is:
 1. For every $100 the end user spends they receive 10 points
 2. If the customer accumulates 100 points in one calendar month they are given a reward, a free coffee